 This is another very good example of cumulative sentence.
-The main clause is very short and straight, telling someone has wept; thereafter, author has given detailed description why someone, mentioned in the main clause, wept silently.
+The main clause is very short and straight, telling someone has wept; thereafter, the author has given a detailed description of why someone, mentioned in the main clause, wept silently.

 Function of Cumulative Sentence